At The Promise of Justice Initiative, or PJI, Meyerhoff is working as a jury specialist on the Unanimous Jury Project.

 “The Unanimous Jury Project is about correcting a historical harm that has lasting effects today,” she says.
 Her work addressing this harm and its impact is tied to work she did as a history major and peace, justice, and human rights concentrator at Haverford.

-Her thesis, titled “America the Beautiful”, was about how white womanhood and beauty politics facilitated the United States’ imperialism in Hawaii.
-And courses such as her peace, justice, and human rights capstone class, which was about repair and recovery, and history courses she took, like “Penn and Slavery Project” at the University of Pennsylvania, also contributed to her preparation for her current position.
+Her thesis, titled “America the Beautiful”, was about how white womanhood and beauty politics facilitated the United States’ imperialism in Hawaii, and she researched it in Hawaii thanks to support from the College’s Center for Peace and Global Citizenship.
+Courses such as her peace, justice, and human rights capstone class, which was about repair and recovery, and history courses such as “Penn and Slavery Project” at the University of Pennsylvania, also contributed to her preparation for her current position.

 Meyerhoff wants to continue working on criminal justice reform after her year with Avodah.